pramodk/spack-configs/README.md

 * we are enabling tcl modules generation
 * if some package is dependent on openmpi then the module name of that package will have suffix `openmpi`.
 Same for python.
-* we want load all dependent modules automatically (e.g. if hdf5 is depend on zlib : if someone load hdf5 then load zlib module as well
+* autoload all package dependencies (e.g. as zlib is a direct dependency of hdf5, load zlib module when we load the hdf5 module)
-* if someone tries to load the same module name twice (e.g. hdf5/gcc and hdf5/icc) then there is conflict (here conflict scheme is package name)
+* if someone tries to load the same module name twice (e.g. hdf5/1.10-gcc and hdf5/1.10-icc) then there is a conflict (here conflict scheme is the name of the package i.e. hdf5)
 * generated module file will have `PACKAGENAME_ROOT` environment variable defined pointing to installation prefix
 * filter (i.e. remove) CPATH and LIBRARY_PATH environment variables from generated module
 * don't append hash to the module name (NOTE: you have to make sure your naming_scheme is reasonable so that there is no conflict in name generation of modules)